raejohnston/raejohnston/_posts/2023-02-15-ABC-of-UX:-A-is-for-affordance.md

 Get it right and your interface is more learnable, get it wrong and users will make frustrating mistakes.

-*Taken from the UX newsletter I wrote for a data science company.
-Reproduced with permission*
+*From a series of UX articles I wrote for a company newsletter.
+Used with permission*